martynasleonavicius/Java-projects/README.md

    Features:
    -Draws the chessboard with pieces
-   -Enforces legal movement rules for each piece -Supports turn-based gameplay and check detection.
+   -Enforces legal movement rules for each piece -Supports turn-based gameplay and check detection

    Limitations:
-   -Cannot capture en passant
-   -The game cannot identify if a player is in a checkmate, only a check -Pawns cannot be promoted
+   -The game cannot identify if a player is in a checkmate, only a check

    Technologies:
    -JDK17